keithasaurus/koda-validate/README.md

 projects, and it mostly just works.
 Koda Validate is not so much a response to Pydantic as much as it is an attempt to "get validation right" -- or at least to get the fundamental ideas correct (some ergonomics can surely be improved).
 Nonetheless, since this is one of the most common questions, here are a number of differences:
-- **Koda Validate has a wider range of possibilities than Pydantic.** Because the core of Koda Validate is little more than a simple function definition, it can, in theory, be used to validate anything, using a consistent form for invocation.
+- **Koda Validate is fully asyncio-compatible.** If Koda Validate enables a change in your use case from sync to async, it's entirely possible you could see multiple orders of magnitude improvement in throughput.
-- **Koda Validate is faster.** In common synchronous use cases covered in the `bench` folder (validating objects, list of objects, simple scalars), Koda Validate is roughly 2x - 12x faster.
+- **Koda Validate is faster in synchronous validation.** In common synchronous use cases covered in the `bench` folder (validating objects, list of objects, simple scalars), Koda Validate is roughly 2x - 12x faster.
 You will see differences on different versions of Python
 (Python3.8 tends to show the least difference; Python 3.11 and pypy3.9 the most) and different systems, but in all benchmark tests this library currently uses Koda Validate is faster.
-Please feel free to run the benchmarks on your system `python -m bench.run`, and feel free to contact the maintainer if you think there might be better cases to benchmark.
-The libraries are not exactly equivalent, and there is no fully apples-to-apples comparison.
+Please feel free to run the benchmarks on your system `python -m bench.run`, and feel free to contact the maintainer if you think there might be better cases to benchmark -- it's a very young suite!
+The libraries are not exactly equivalent, so there is no fully apples-to-apples comparison.
-- **Koda Validate is fully async-compatible.** If Koda Validate enables a change in your use case from sync to async, it's entirely possible you could see multiple orders of magnitude improvement in throughput.
-- **Koda Validate is intended to have inspectable validators.** You can produce things like API schemas from `Validator`s, `Predicate`s, and `Processor`s
-- **Koda Validate is pure Python.** At this moment there is no use of Cython, Rust, or mypyc for performance increases, but this may change in the future.
+- **Koda Validate is pure Python.** At this moment there is no use of Cython, Rust, or mypyc.
+(This may change in the future.)
+- **Koda Validate treats validation as part of normal control flow.** It does not raise exceptions for invalid data.
+- **Koda Validate treats validation explicitly.** It does not coerce types or mutate values in surprising ways.
+- **Koda Validate requires no plugins for mypy compatibility.**
+- **Koda Validate is intended to empower validators documentation.** You can produce things like API schemas from `Validator`s, `Predicate`s, and `Processor`s
+- **Koda Validate has a wider range of possibilities than Pydantic.** Because the core of Koda Validate is little more than a simple function definition, it can, in theory, be used to validate any kind of data, using a consistent form for invocation.

 ### Something's Missing Or Wrong
 Open an [issue on GitHub](https://github.com/keithasaurus/koda-validate/issues) please!